Courses

 • Recalling Percentages and Ratios

-To know more, solve the important questions by visiting the page Important Questions for Class 8 Maths and download a free PDF of the same.
+To know more, solve the important questions by visiting the page Important Questions for Class 8 Maths and download a FREE PDF of the same.

 Compound interest is computed in the same way as a simple interest in Compound Interest Class 8, with the principal (amount on which interest is calculated) being renewed each year.
 You will receive interest every year if you deposit a fixed sum in a bank.
 This interest does not remain constant year after year, but it does rise.
 For example, to get the compound interest on Rs 500 over three years at 15% each year, we must compute the interest individually for each year.
-To know more and practice questions, students can download the Vedantu app.

 Simple interest is a simple and quick technique of calculating interest on money.
 Interest is always applied to the initial principal amount under the simple interest method, and the rate of interest is the same for each time cycle.
 When we deposit money in a bank, the bank pays us interest on our investment.
 Banks charge many forms of interest, one of which is simple interest.
-Before delving more into the notion of simple interest, it's important to grasp what a loan is.
+Before delving more into the notion of simple interest, it's important to understand what a loan is.